-The Matrix, the Terminator franchise, iRobot and Avengers: Age of Ultron being just a small cross section of Hollywood titles that spell the end of humanity by its own creations.
+The Matrix, the Terminator franchise, iRobot and Avengers: Age of Ultron being just a small cross section of Hollywood titles that spell the end of humanity at the hands of its own creations.

 World ending robots and super computers aside, the growing sophistication of Artificial Intelligence poses both a great opportunity and a grave threat to our day to day lives.

 This AI Life

 In 1993, George Luger and William Stubblefield defined Artificial Intelligence as

 “the branch of Computer Science that is concerned with the automation of intelligent behaviour”.

 Jump forward almost 3 decades and we can find Artificial Intelligence in almost every facet of our lives.
 Google and Facebook both use AI extensively in their operations.

 Alexa and Google Assistant are in millions of homes, fielding queries ranging from the weather forecast to how old is Tom Cruise (56 years old at time of writing).
 Although this is technically machine learning rather than specifically AI.

 AI can be found in self-driving cars, automated medical diagnosis and surgery procedures, electronic trading and robot control.

 That may be unnerving to some but when you consider how long we’ve been using AI, and the general lack of robot uprisings, it can’t be all bad.